 ♥~ Historians state that potatoes were being fried by at least 1680 in the Meuse Valley of Belgium.
 Locals would eat small fried fish with their meals, but when the river was frozen over, they cut potatoes lengthwise and fried them in oil to use as a substitute.

 ♥~ French fries were introduced to the U.S. when Thomas Jefferson served them in the White House during his Presidency of 1801-1809.

 ♥~ Americans eat more than 16 pounds of french fries every year, which comes to over 2 million tons!

 ♥~ In 1997, Burger King – the nation’s second-biggest hamburger chain – invested $70 million in marketing might behind its new and improved French fries, claiming they were tastier than those from McDonald’s.
-The public disagreed, and McDonald’s fries remain at the top of almost any poll on the subject.
+The public disagreed, and McDonald’s fries remain number 1 in the french fry polls.

 ♥~ Simon Holland found the 6.75-inch fry during a meal at a Wisconsin Rapids Culver’s on June 24.
 Instead of eating the spud, he immediately froze it and put it up for auction on eBay.
 The winning bid was fir $202.50 from a bidder known only as “Culver’s Fan”